algorandlabs/smart-asa/README.md

 #### Clawback

 The `clawback` address of a Smart ASA can invoke a clawback transfer from and to any asset holder (or revoke an asset).
-A clawback succeeds if the following conditions are satisfied:
+A clawback succeeds if the following conditions are met:

 - `asset_sender` Smart ASA ID in Local State is up-to-date;
 - `asset_receiver` Smart ASA ID in Local State is up-to-date;.

-Checking that Smart ASA ID in Local State is up-to-date both for `asset_sender` and `asset_receiver`, by looking at their respective Local States, implicitly checks that both `asset_sender` and `asset_receiver` opted-in the Smart ASA App.
-This ensures that _minting_ and _burning_ can not be executed as _clawback_, since the Smart ASA App can not opt-in to itself.
+Checking that Smart ASA ID in Local State is up-to-date both for `asset_sender` and `asset_receiver` implicitly verifies that both users are opted-in to the *Smart ASA App*.
+This ensures that _minting_ and _burning_ can not be executed as _clawback_, since the *Smart ASA App* can not opt-in to itself.

 #### Transfer

 A regular transfer of a Smart ASA can be invoked by any opted-in asset holder.
-It succeeds if the following conditions are satisfied:
+It succeeds if the following conditions are met:

 - the Smart ASA is not globally `frozen`;
 - `asset_sender` is not `frozen`;